eliaskanelis/.dotfiles/README.md

 ### Private Gitea server

 WARNING!!!
-You do not have access to this server use Github instead.
+You do not have access to this server.
 Use the github mirror instead.

 ```sh